-LiHe Han graduated from Stanford University majoring in Philosophy and French.
+LiHe Han graduated from Stanford University majoring in Philosophy and French in 2013.
 She pretends to relax by performing Franz Liszt on the piano to a mostly inanimate audience.
 Her current interests include discovering an adequate hermeneutic for the dizzyingly droll corpus of Roald Dahl, and hopes to one day write a completely incomprehensible book entitled “Morbidity as the Literary Macabre; A Prolegomena of the Metaphysics of Neoteny in Standard Practice”.

 Mary Harrsch is an award-winning photographer and photographic contributor to many books and publications.
 For years running computer media at the University of Oregon, she is also editor of Roman Times (http://ancientimes.blogspot.com/) and she has a new edited book forthcoming in The Illustrated Gallic Wars.

 Andrew Herkovic is recently retired Director of Communications and Development at Stanford University Library (ASUL), and has also been one of the editors of Stanford’s ReMix publication.
-Having professionally visited hundreds of libraries on three continents for over 25 years, including a conference at the new Library of Alexandria (Bibliotheca Alexandrina), Andrew has also been a librarian at Cornell University, where he also received his education with a degree in Anthropology.
+Having professionally visited hundreds of libraries on three continents for over 25 years, including a conference at the new Library of Alexandria (Bibliotheca Alexandrina), Andrew has also been a librarian at Cornell University, where he also received his education with a B.A. degree in Anthropology.

-Marlin Lum is an artist, award-winning photographer, technology specialist and also a vital part of Cultural Heritage Imaging (C.H.I.), a non-profit that presents unique imaging archiving to museums, including to date the Smithsonian, Metropolitan Museum in New York.
+Marlin Lum, our Technical Editor, is an artist, award-winning photographer, technology specialist and also a vital part of Cultural Heritage Imaging (C.H.I.), a non-profit that presents unique imaging archiving to museums, including to date the Smithsonian, Metropolitan Museum in New York.
 UCLA’s collections as well as museums and monastery collections in Lausanne and Bourg-St-Pierre (both in Switzerland) and other institutions around the world.
 C.H.I. is a partner with Princeton University in a major National Science Foundation grant to preserve cultural heritage through digital and other photographic data and metadata.

 Mike Newell is the award-winning film director of over 75 major feature films, including Enchanted April, Four Weddings and a Funeral, The Awakening, Harry Potter and the Goblet of Fire, The Man in the Iron Mask, Dance With a Stranger, Into the West, Donnie Brasco, Pushing Tin, Mona Lisa Smile, Love in the Time of Cholera as well as The Prince of Persia: The Sands of Time.
 Mike graduated from Cambridge University and has an honorary doctorate (Doctor of Arts) from University of Herfortshire.
 His many award venues include the Cannes Film Festival and the London Critics Circle Film Awards, among others.

-Andrew Phillips graduated from Stanford University in Classics and was a varsity starting offensive lineman on the nationally-ranked Stanford University Football team.
+Andrew Phillips graduated from Stanford University in Classics in 2011 and was a varsity starting offensive lineman on the nationally-ranked Stanford University Football team.
 Awarded by his teammates as most inspirational player, he is a budding Shakespeare scholar.
 Despite his huge stature, he owns perhaps the world’s most miniature copy of The Tempest (1” across).
 The editors vouch that Andrew quotes regularly from the Meditations of Marcus Aurelius and Thucydides on Pericles.
 Andrew also recently received his M.S. degree from University of Virginia in 2012.

 Michael Shanks, Archaeologist, is Hoskins Professor of Humanities at Stanford University, Director of Stanford University’s Humanities Lab and Co-Director of the Binchester Archaeology Project, also having excavated in Greece, Sicily and elsewhere around the world.
 Shanks is one of the world’s most influential archaeologists, an inventor of postprocessual theory according to the World Archaeological Congress.
 Author of many pioneering books and publications, his Cambridge University Ph.D. was followed by a Docentur (Sc.D.) from University of Gothenburg, Sweden.